 The two flavors of keystone correction are vertical and horizontal.
 So start by determining which one you most likely need to play with.
 As discussed above, it’s hard to mess up mounting the projector on a center-line with the screen, but maybe you have a smoke detector or some other ceiling feature blocking the right center-line spot.

 If the projector is mounted off-center from the screen, the image will be skewed such that one half is bigger than the other.
 Horizontal keystone correction fixes this by manipulating the image before it’s projected.

 Vertical keystone correction does the same thing, but to address problems caused by the projector’s height.
-Whether the projector is mounted above or below the screen, vertical keystone correction can be used to adjust the image to fit the screen even though the projector is projected from an unexpected angle.
+Whether the projector is mounted above/below the screen or at an angle as we explained in our guide, vertical keystone correction can be used to adjust the image to fit the screen even though the projector is projected from an unexpected angle.